top of page

 Egypt (c.
 2,500 BCE)

-A painted wall carving in the Tomb of Ankhmahor (also known as the “Physician’s Tomb”) shows practitioners working on the hands and feet of their patients.
+The earliest known record of reflexology - like therapy comes from an Egyptian tomb at Saqqara.
+A painted wall carving in the Tomb of Ankhmahor (also known as the “Physician’s Tomb”) depicts practitioners working on the hands and feet of their patients.

 China & India